 If we look at total silver production from these three countries, the peak took place in 2015 at 373 million oz:

 In just two years, the combined silver output from Mexico, Peru, and Chile is down 21 Moz.
 Now, what’s even more interesting is the growing disparity in production figures released by the official governments and those collected by Thomson Reuters GFMS and published in the World Silver Surveys.

 For example, the official government sources report that the combined silver production in 2016 from Mexico, Peru, and Chile was 362.3 Moz versus 378 Moz published in the World Silver Survey:

-Now, this is quite interesting because the preliminary mine supply figures published in the Nov 2017 Silver Interim Report, shows world silver production of 886 Moz in 2016 will decline to 870 Moz in 2017.
-According to the data from the 2017 Interim Report, the decline in world silver production was due to significant decreases coming from Chile, Australia and Guatemala.
-Well, if world silver production was actually closer to 870 Moz in 2016, and we include the declines from those three countries than the forecasted global total for 2017 should be approximately 850 Moz.
+Now, this is quite interesting because the preliminary mine supply figures published in the Nov 2017 Silver Interim Report, show world silver production of 886 Moz in 2016 will decline to 870 Moz in 2017.
+According to the data from the 2017 Interim Report, the decline in world silver production was due to significant decreases coming from Chile, Australia, and Guatemala.
+Well, if world silver production was closer to 870 Moz in 2016, and we include the declines from those three countries then the forecasted global total for 2017 should be approximately 850 Moz.

 A falling mine supply of silver when investors around the world wake up to the tremendous STORE OF WEALTH properties of the poor man’s gold should do wonders for its value in the future.

 Independent researcher Steve St. Angelo started to invest in precious metals in 2002.
 In 2008, he began researching areas of the gold and silver market that the majority of the precious metal analyst community has left unexplored.
 These areas include how energy and the falling EROI – Energy Returned On Invested – stand to impact the mining industry, precious metals, paper assets, and the overall economy.